sous-chefs/maven/README.md

 - Chef 11+

 #### Cookbooks
-- java - this cookbook not only depends on the java virtual machine but it also depends on the java_ark LWRP present in the java cookbooks
+- java - java_ark LWRP used by the Maven LWRP
 - ark - used to unpack the maven tarball